Lince Dorado: Lucha House Party (2018–2021)

-Major League Wrestling (2022)
+Major League Wrestling (2022–2023)

 On May 5, 2022, Dorado made his Major League Wrestling debut losing to Real1.
-On October 30, at Fightland, Dorado defeated Shun Skywalker to win the MLW World Middleweight Championship.On January 7 ,2023 at Blood and Thunder, Lince defended the title successfully against Dragon Gate's La Estrella.On February 4 at Superfight, Lince successfully defended the title against Delirious.On April 6 at War Chamber,Lince lost the title to Akira in a Triple Threat match involving Lio Rush.
+On October 30, at Fightland, Dorado defeated Shun Skywalker to win the MLW World Middleweight Championship.
+On April 6, 2023 at War Chamber, Lince lost the title to Akira in a three-way match also involving Lio Rush.

-New Japan Pro-Wrestling (2022–2023)

-Cordero made his debut with Former Stablemate Gran Metalik on NJPW Strong.

 Impact Wrestling (2023)

 On March 20, 2023, Dorado was revealed as the challenger to Trey Miguel’s X Division Championship at Sacrifice.
 At the event, Dorado failed to win the title.

 All Elite Wrestling (2023)

 On October 4, 2023, Dorado made his All Elite Wrestling debut in a four-way match for the number one contendership of the ROH World Championship against Komander, Johnny TV and Penta El Zero Miedo; the match would be won by Komander.
 He would wrestle for the company again on October 25, 2023, teaming in a dark match with Brandon Cutler and Colt Cabana in a losing effort to "QTV" (Aaron Solo, Johnny TV and QT Marshall).